 The Dumke Center has been awarded The Carnegie Classification in Community Engagement and Partnerships and The President's Honor Roll of Community Engagement the past 9 years, 2 years with distinction.

-In the 2011–12 academic year, 64% of freshman students indicated they were involved in collegiate service.
+In the 2011–12 academic year, 64% of first-year students indicated they were involved in collegiate service.
 Their retention rate was 79% vs. 67% of those who did not report service in their first year of college.